 - A client to be embedded into a plain website

 Furthermore, the workflow example diagram editor is integrated into the coffee editor, which is a full-fledged example of a web-based domain-specific tool.
 The coffee editor integrates the example workflow diagram with other tool components such as a textual DSL, a form-based, data-centric UI, a code generator and a model analysis engine.
-The coffee editor, embedding the workflow example, is also available open source as part of the EMF.cloud project (see here).
+The coffee editor, embedding the workflow example, is also available open source as part of the EMF.cloud project (see the EMF.cloud project page).
 Even better, you can try the coffee editor online.
 Launch the demonstration and click on “Diagram Editor” in the overview to the right to see the workflow example diagram editor in action.

 The workflow example editor serves as a consistent reference example for all components of Eclipse GLSP.
 It is used to test and demonstrate new features.
 As the diagram server and all clients are available open source as part of the project, it can serve as a blueprint for the implementation of your own, domain-specific editor.
 Also, due to its comprehensive feature set, you can use it to look up how specific parts of it were implemented.
 These features include, among others, copy & paste, intra- and inter-diagram navigation, validation markers, context actions, etc. We will go into detail about those features in future blog posts.